-NRS 458.260 is the Nevada law that makes public intoxication legal in most circumstances.1 However, being drunk in public could cause people to commit various crimes, such as DUI, disturbing the peace (NRS 203.010), trespass (NRS 207.200), and public urination.
+Public intoxication is generally not a crime in Las Vegas Nevada.
+However, being drunk in public could cause people to get arrested for related crimes, such as DUI, disturbing the peace (NRS 203.010), trespass (NRS 207.200), and public urination.
 These intoxication-related offenses are usually misdemeanors, carrying a maximum of 6 months in jail and/or $1,000 in fines.

 In this article, our Las Vegas criminal defense attorneys discuss how public drunkenness can lead to charges for the following criminal offenses:

 Like it sounds, disturbing the peace under NRS 203.010 – which is also called “breach of peace” – occurs when someone behaves in a highly disruptive or hostile way in a public place.
 1